Decided to do an MBA - Is it going to be in Finance ?

 Another very important certification in finance is FRM (Financial Risk Management) They cover the following modules - Foundations of risk management, Quantitative analysis, financial markets and products, Valuation and risk models, Market risk measurement and management, Credit risk measurement and management, Operational and integrated risk management, Risk management in investment management, Current issues in financial markets etc. The exam has two parts FRM Part 1 and Part 2.

 The Chartered Financial Analyst (CFA) designation is an international professional designation offered by CFA Institute to financial analysts who complete a series of three examinations.
 To become a CFA, candidates have to pass three six-hour exams.
 There are 3 levels for this examination L1, L2, L3 respectively.
 It helps one to differentiate ones profile from others and also marks a stamp on the knowledge base of a student, who is in turn highly valued during the placements

 The CFP Certification Examination is a 10-hour multiple choice exam, divided into one four-hour session (Friday afternoon) and two three-hour sessions (Saturday).
 The exam includes three major case problems and is designed to assess the student’s ability to apply his or her knowledge of the aforementioned areas to financial planning situations.
 For more information you can visit the following link

 Select from the certifications depending upon the time you have in hand.
 And these certifications would definitely either make you love the subject or help you understand that finance is not what you want to do with your life.
 Either ways it’s a win-win situation.
 Also it is a great idea to look around and understand the world of finance, try and get hold of what is happening around us.
 What makes the SENSitive indEX..
-Are you familiar with the Index called National fIFTY.. which stocks are gonna rally now that RBI is having a dovish stance on interest rate.. there is lot to learn and lot to understand..
+Are you familiar with the Index called National fIFTY.. which stocks are gonna rally given the current economic and political scenarios.. there is lot to learn and lot to understand..